martinkearn/Content/Blogs/Bot Framework V4 What I learnt in 4 days in July 2018.md

 ---
-title: Bot Framework V4: What I learnt in 4 days in July 2018
+title: Bot Framework V4 What I learnt in 4 days in July 2018
 author: Martin Kearn
 description: Bot Framework V4 is on its way and I got the chance to use the preview version.
-This article is intended as a point-in-time brain dump based on my limited exposure of the new framework and probably only has a shelf life of a few months, but if you are considering a BFv4 bot now, this could be useful.
+This article is intended as a point-in-time brain dump based on my limited exposure of the new framework and probably only has a shelf life of a few months, but if you are considering a BFv4 bot now, this could be useful
 image: http://martink.me/images/MartinKearnProfile1.jpg
 thumbnail: http://martink.me/images/MartinKearnProfile1.jpg
 type: article